jasonmimick/learn-mongodb/InstallYourOwnMongo.md

 Hints
 ~
-* Find a URL to download from.
+* Find a URL to download from - OR - copy the latest kit from your thumb drive
 * Think about how you want to run your ``mongod`` (what ``dbpath`` do you want? what other configuration options should you specify?)
 * Get Mongo running, shell in and make sure things look right.
 If they do, then you should see something like this: